squoilin/EnergyScope_open/docs/getting-started/index.md

 1. **Install AMPL**

-    - AMPL is free for academics and students, and includes licences for commercial solvers (e.g., Gurobi).
-    - Visit the [AMPL](https://ampl.com/) webpage to download the appropriate version for your operating system.
+    - Visit the [AMPL webpage](https://dev.ampl.com/ampl/install.html) to download and install the appropriate version for your operating system.
-    - To install AMPL, follow the instructions on the [AMPL webpage](https://dev.ampl.com/ampl/install.html) for your operating system.
     - For MacOS and Linux users, make sure to add AMPL to your system PATH.

 2. **Install Python**